X

 Next, you must choose the PHP version you want to use and your WordPress blog.

-Caching plugins for WordPress not only speeds up your site but also speeds up your admin dashboard.
+Caching plugins for WordPress not only speed up your site but also speed up your admin dashboard.

 As a result, your WordPress admin area can better utilize the resources on your WordPress hosting server.